slatedocs/slate/source/index.md

 					<li>"generic" - See Appendix C)</li>
 				</ul>
 			<br><br>
-			<b>Note</b>: While this field is required, backwards compatibility feedback will not be rejected if not present, but instead be interpreted as MES gateway data.
+			<b>Note</b>: While this field is required, backwards compatibility feedback will not be rejected if not present, but will instead be interpreted as MES gateway data.
 			</td>
 			<td>Yes</td>
 		</tr>